jreisinger/docs/notes/varia/datadog.md

 DD Events

 * records of notable changes relevant for managing and troubleshooting IT operations
-* e.g.: code deployments, service health, configuration changes, or monitoring alerts
+* e.g. code deployments, service health, configuration changes, or monitoring alerts

 Search query can contain